Astra DB Classic billing and usage

-In the Astra Portal, go to Billing to view your organization’s subscription plan, payment method, billing, and usage details.
+In the Astra Portal, you can view your organization’s subscription plan, payment method, billing, and usage details.

 Workload capacity tiers